 “Help!
 I’m drinking green smoothies every day, I eat healthy and work out like crazy, but the scale won’t budge!
 I’m not losing any weight!
+I’m hungry all the time.
 What can I do?”

 While green smoothies are excellent at facilitating weight loss, some green smoothies are not.
-But I’m not referring to the 400-calorie meal-replacement smoothies I often post on my Facebook page, or smoothies that contain “too many” bananas, mangoes or grapes – as if there was such a thing.
+But I’m not referring to the 400-calorie meal-replacement smoothies I often post on my Facebook page, or smoothies that contain “too many” bananas, mangoes or grapes.

 The best way to sabotage weight loss is by starving yourself with low-calorie green smoothies (and whole foods).